OWASP/owasp-mastg/tests-beta/ios/MASVS-STORAGE/MASTG-TEST-0215.md

 ## Observation

-Inspect all files that you marked with `isExcludedFromBackup`.
+The output should contain the disassembled code of the functions using `isExcludedFromBackup` and if possible the list of affected files.

 ## Evaluation

+The test case fails if you can find the use of `isExcludedFromBackup` within the source code and if any of the affected files can be considered sensitive.

-Make sure to encrypt any files you want to protect from a backup, as `isExcludedFromBackup` does not guarantee that a file will be excluded.
+For the sensitive files found, and in addition to using `isExcludedFromBackup`, make sure to encrypt them, as `isExcludedFromBackup` does not guarantee the exclusion.